jescott07/molecular_dynamics/README.md

 ![](ex1/x_times_y_plane_lambda2.png)

-From these results we see that for the Newtonian gravitacion we have a closed elliptical orbit as we spected.
+From these results we see that for the Newtonian gravitation, we have a closed elliptical orbit as we spected.
 And for the energy we have:

 ![](ex1/energy_lambda2.png)

-Thus, the kinect and the potential energy oscillates, however, the mechanical energy is conserved.
+Thus, the kinect and the potential energy oscillates, however, the mechanical energy is conserved since there is no dissipative force in the system.

-For $\lambda = 1.5$ we have the folowing space solution:
+For $\lambda = 1.5$ we have the following space solution:

 ![](ex1/space_solution_lambda15.png)